West Babylon in the News: Larry McCord & Associates

 The congregation of St. Matthias has been loyal, steady, and faithful for more than a century and is constantly growing.
 One of the oldest members and leaders, Mother Shirley Hardy, has attended St. Matthias for almost 70 years.
 For the past 15 years, the congregation has raised funds to pay for repairs to the church — all without receiving any money from its diocese.

 In late 2012, the diocese filed an action in the Supreme Court of Nassau County to eject the parishioners and its pastor, Pastor Lawton Bryant, from the land given to them for a place of worship in 1904.
 Mr. McCord filed a counterclaim against the diocese to have the deed placed in the name of St. Matthias Ministries, Inc., citing adverse possession — the congregation openly and hostilely occupied the land for at least 10 years — and the assertion that the deed lists the Diocese as a Trustee of the land, not the owner.

 “This church has been here on Long Island for 109 years,” Mr. McCord said.
 “Right now, its congregants and its pastor are under attack by the diocese, which wants to kick them off the land and sell the property so they can make some money.
 This church we belong to is fighting for its very existence.”

-Whether you need a New York divorce lawyer, a criminal defense lawyer, a school suspension lawyer, a child criminal lawyer, or a compassionate child custody attorney, the attorneys at Larry McCord and Associates are on your side.
-We understand just how frustrating the legal process can be, and we will lend our expertise and knowledge to guide you throughout the entire process.
+We understand just how frustrating the legal process can be and are here to advise and guide you throughout the entire process.
 Having a lawyer is vital if you want the best chance of success at winning your case.
-If you try to represent yourself without any assistance, then you could run into costly mistakes that could be avoided with competent legal counsel on your side.
+If you try to represent yourself without any assistance, you could run into costly mistakes that could be avoided with competent legal counsel on your side.

 — Juan M.